MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 The *flush* step consists in swapping two buffers and to let the application draw in the third buffer:

-* The back buffer 1 is the frame buffer: it is currently used by the LCD controller to refresh the display panel.
+* The back buffer 1 is the front buffer: it is currently used by the LCD controller to refresh the display panel.
-* The back buffer 2 is the next frame buffer: the drawings have been done and a *flush* is requested.
+* The back buffer 2 is the next front buffer: the drawings have been done and a *flush* is requested.
 * The back buffer 3 is not used: the application can immediately draw into it without waiting the swapping between the back buffers 1 & 2.
-* When the drawings are done in the back buffer 3, this buffer becomes the next frame buffer, the back buffer 2 is the frame buffer and the back buffer 1 is free.
+* When the drawings are done in the back buffer 3, this buffer becomes the next front buffer, the back buffer 2 is the front buffer and the back buffer 1 is free.

 .. figure:: images/ui_display_triple.*
    :alt: Swap Triple Buffer